tsbreuer/osu-auto-host/README.md

 Before starting a game, the bot will wait 2 minutes (3 if someone requests for time) for everyone to get ready.
 If everyone is ready before the time runs out - the game will start instantly.
 If about 70% people are ready when the timer runs out - the game will be force-started.

-Alternatively, players can use `!ready` to be counted as ready instead of clicking on "ready" button ingame.
+Alternatively, players can use `!ready` to be counted as ready instead of clicking on the "ready" button ingame.

 ## Interaction